CANCER COUNCIL PRO BONO PROGRAM

 We invite FPA members who are willing to donate their time to provide pro bono financial advice, to register for the FPA Pro Bono Referral Service.
 From there, we will be in touch when we receive an enquiry from someone in your area who has requested assistance.

 To participate in the FPA Pro Bono Service, FPA members must:

-Once the FPA has confirmed they are registered as a pro bono financial planner, they must provide pro bono advice in accordance with the following conditions:
+Once we have confirmed you are registered as a pro bono financial planner, you must provide pro bono advice in accordance with the following conditions:

 Click here if you are looking for pro bono advice